rostools/prodigenr/inst/templates/readme/README.md

 dataset in the `data/` folder.
 - `setup.R` to run options for the packages.
 - `functions.R` to hold all custom functions used for the analysis.
+- `zzz.R` holds functions or code that will run automatically after using `devtools::load_all()`.

+## `doc/` folder:

+Contains the main product of the project: the slides, manuscripts, or other final products.

 ## `vignettes/` folder: